VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 *Work in progress*

 ## `Kafka` parameters
-This is a specific sectino to describe specific Kafka Log Forwarder configuration options.
+This is a specific section to describe specific Kafka Log Forwarder configuration options.

 `Broker`: A list representing the broker(s) to connect to. (example: *['1.2.3.4:9092]*)